 Families whose adjusted gross income is $125,000 or less should consider applying for the New York State Excelsior Scholarship.
 A separate application MUST be completed to receive this award.
 Current Excelsior Scholarship recipients do not need to re-apply.

 The application for new fall applicants usually opens in the spring or summer before the fall semester starts.
 Once the application closes we recommend that you sign up at New York State Higher Education Services Corporation to be notified when the application becomes available.

 Institutional Scholarship Information

-For scholarship consideration, prospective students are reviewed by the Office of Admissions.
-Continuing students are reviewed for scholarship eligibility through their academic departments.
+For scholarship consideration, new students are automatically considered for scholarship when admitted to the College.
+Continuing students must submit an online application by March 1st.
 Most scholarships are awarded in the spring semester for the next academic year.
 Continuing students looking for assistance for study abroad should visit the Study Abroad Office.

 Special circumstances can directly impact a family's ability to pay for college.
 If the information provided on your FAFSA has changed, you may submit a Request for Special Circumstances form and provide supporting documentation.
 If the application is approved, financial aid eligibility is re-evaluated for federal need-based aid.
 Note: this does not change New York State financial aid eligibility.